raspberrypilearning/sweet-scroll/en/step_2.md

 ```
 --- /hint ---
 --- hint ---
-To add a section with an image, create a `div` element and give it an id.
-Then use the CSS property `background-image` to give it an image.
+To add a section with an image, create a `div` element and give it a class name.
+Then use the CSS property `background-image` to add an image to the new`div` element.

 ```html
   <div class="cake-ingredients">